Advice for Newbie Writers, How to get People to Read Your Articles!

 Writer have a wide range of personalities, and in my opinion, their biographies reflect this variety.

 BUT .......
 Yes, But!

-But, I like to know who has written these Hubs that they are sharing at me, so I am a believer in reading the persons profile, always, either before reading the Hub or after.
+But, I like to know who has written these articless that they are sharing at me, so I am a believer in reading the persons profile, always, either before reading the article or after.

-You see, I often want more perspective on the Hub, and I get that from knowing more about the Hub writer and I get this from his/her Profile.
+You see, I often want more perspective on the article, and I get that from knowing more about the Hub writer and I get this from his/her Profile.

 From my perspective, when I read a profile, I often make the following assumptions, based on what they say about themselves;

-If you have no profile, then, to me, you either have no personality or you have something that you don't want me to know about you and I am immediately suspicious of Hubbers with no Profile.
+If you have no profile, then, to me, you either have no personality or you have something that you don't want me to know about you and I am immediately suspicious of writers with no profile available.